vinceimbat/vinceimbat/content/thoughts/my lms sky level setup.md

 To imagine how my vision could translate into action and allow myself to track my progress, I have created [[thoughts/my life areas]].

-Within my life areas are goals that I track in [[thoughts/my life goals master list]].
+Within my life areas are goals that I track in [[my life goals master list]].

 To ensure that I am performing actions that lead me toward my goals, I set up [[Routines]].